 Some databases that I or my clients have used and can recommend are:

-Infusionsoft – The one I use and is a REALLY big, unweildy beast that is for a hard core internet marketer! (affiliate link)
+Infusionsoft – The one I used to use and is a REALLY big, unweildy beast that is for a hard core internet marketer!
+Sometimes called “confusionsoft”, this one is more than any but the largest teams need!

 Get Response – My email gal says that she likes it a lot and it is pretty easy to use.